GiuseppeDaidone/giuseppedaidone.github.io/_pages/about.md

 - Deep learning based techniques for malware analysis.

 His research project focuses on _Watermarking and Proactive Defense against Malicious Generative AI_ in collaboration with [Agenzia per la Cybersicurezza Nazionale (ACN)](https://www.acn.gov.it/), President of the Council of Ministers.
 His PhD journey is supervised by Prof. I. Masi at [OmnAI Lab](https://omnai.di.uniroma1.it/), Department of Computer Science, Sapienza, and Prof. I. Amerini at [ALCOR Lab](https://alcorlab.diag.uniroma1.it/), Department of Computer, Control and Management Engineering, Sapienza.

+P.S.
+This website is under construction.
+Some information may be incorrect or miss.